michelcrypt4d4mus/clown_sort/README.md

 Tweet by @lawmaster: "I will say though before this thread gets taken over: 1.
 I do believe Alameda has the size to easily buy Binance\'s FIT OTC 2.
 I think the chance of FTX insolvency is near" Screen Shot 2023-02-17 at 7.11.37 PM.png
 ```

+Other stuff that happens:
+* The `ImageDescription` EXIF tag will be written (for images)
+* All timestamps will be preserved.
+* If the file is not modified or renamed it will merely be moved.
+* If modifications are to be made then the original file will be moved into a `Processed/` directory after it has been handled.

+Note that videos are not OCRed and can only be moved based on filename matches.

 ### Quick Start
 ```sh
 # Installation with pipx is preferred if you have it but you can also use pip which comes standard